sgleizes/xsh/README.md

   `interactive` and `logout` runcoms for any supported shell.
 - Reusability of POSIX modules for other shells.
 - Quickly bootstrap a configuration for a supported shell with `xsh bootstrap`.
+- Quickly create new module runcoms with `xsh create`.
 - Register modules from shell initialization files with `xsh module`.
 - Load dependent modules from other modules with `xsh load`.
 - List registered modules for the current shell with `xsh list`.